Rayan-codes/CPUMiner_profitability-calculator/README.md

 2.Then it iterativily runs through all of the bat files taking input from user on how much time to run the bat files(use more time for better results)
 3.it records the hashrates in a seperate text file "hashrates"

-4.check any hashrate to profit calculator
+4.check any online hashrate to profit calculator(might add in the future)